linuxdeepin/deepin-manual/manual-assets/professional/deepin-movie/en_US/index.md

 ### Display in File Manager

 1. Click ![movie](icon/episodes_normal.svg ) on the Movie interface.
-2. Hover the mouse pointer over the video file, right-click, and select **Display in file manager** to show the film file in file manager.
+2. Hover the mouse pointer over the video file, right-click, and select **Display in file manager** to show the film file in File Manager.

 ## Main Menu